truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 ![AlertRulesScreen](/images/TrueCommand/2.1/AlertRulesScreen.png "Alert Rules Screen")

-Details about each TrueCommand alert rule display on this page, including the user account that created the rule.
+Details about each TrueCommand alert rule displays on this page, including the user account that created the rule.

 ## Managing Alert Rules

 Users can activate, suspend, edit, or delete alert rules using either an administrator account, or the account that created the rule.
 Users can create new TrueCommand alert rules to monitor a wide variety of system information and generate a TrueCommand alert if specific conditions occur.
 To create a new alert rule, click **+ NEW ALERT RULE** and follow the creation wizard: